Pythm/ad-Lightwand/README.md

 MQTT sensor names are full topics for targets excluding /set, case sensitive.
 App will subscribe to MQTT topics.
 Home Assistant sensors uses entity-id as sensor name.

 ### Motion Sensors and Presence trackers
-You can define time after sensor no longer detects motion before it turns light back with <b>'delay'</b> in seconds, and define constraints to each sensor as an if statement that must be true for motion to activate.
+You can define time after sensor no longer detects motion before it turns light back with `delay` in seconds, and define constraints to each sensor as an if statement that must be true for motion to activate.
 Inherits Appdaemon API to self.

-Trackers will trigger 'presence' mode when new == 'home' and sets 'away' if all trackers defined in room is not 'home'.
-When presence is detected it will go to 'normal' if old state is 'away' and 'presence' is not defined in 'light_mode'.
+Trackers will trigger 'presence' mode when new == home and sets 'away' mode if all trackers defined in room is not home.
+When presence is detected it will go to 'normal' mode if old state is 'away' and 'presence' is not defined in light_mode.
 Trackers will not change mode unless it is normal or away.

 ```yaml
   motion_sensors: